j3rrywan9/k8s-study/doc/istio_in_action.md

 We'll dig deeper into what this configuration does later in the chapter.
 For now, just know that configuring Istio traffic routing rules will use a similar pattern: describe intent in Istio resource files (YAML) and pass it to the Kubernetes API.

-Istio’s configuration resources are implemented as Kubernetes custom resource definitions (CRDs).
+Istio's configuration resources are implemented as Kubernetes custom resource definitions (CRDs).
 CRDs are used to extend the native Kubernetes API to add new functionality to a Kubernetes cluster without having to modify any Kubernetes code.
 In the case of Istio, we can use Istio's custom resources (CRs) to add Istio functionality to a Kubernetes cluster and use native Kubernetes tools to apply, create, and delete the resources.
 Istio implements a controller that watches for these new CRs to be added and reacts to them accordingly.